On-Screen Keyboard Template 6.3

 Start - Programs - Accessories - Accessibility - On-Screen Keyboard.

-The template job is to enable this keyboard in all application procedures
+The template functions to enable this keyboard in all application procedures

 in a matter of seconds.
-We do not want to spoil it for you so just play
+We don't want to spoil it for you so just play

 Those are just 2 possible views: